 BASED IN PHILADELPHIA, PA

-LICENSED & SERVICING: PA, NJ & NY
+LICENSED & SERVICING: PA, NJ, NY, OR, CA

 This is a solicitation of insurance.
 Agent is a licensed and certified representative of multiple Medicare Advantage and Prescription Drug plans each with a Medicare contract.
 Enrollment depends on contract renewal.
 Contact may be made by an insurance agent or insurance company.
 Not affiliated with or endorsed by any government entity or agency.
 "We do not offer every plan available in your area.
 Currently we represent several organizations which offer many products in your area.
 Please contact Medicare.gov, 1-800-MEDICARE MEDICARE (TTY: 1-877-486-2048), 24 hours a day, 7 days a week, or your local State Health Insurance Program (SHIP) to get information on all your options."
 This is a proprietary website and is not associated, endorsed or authorized by the Social Security Administration, the Department of Health and Human Services or the Center for Medicare and Medicaid Services.
 This site contains decision-support content and information about Medicare, services related to Medicare and services for people with Medicare.
 If you would like to find more information about the Medicare program please visit the Official U.S. Government Site for People with Medicare located at http://www.medicare.gov